realityinspector/flutterbye-one/README.md

 ![FlutterBye CRM](public/images/aot-labs-logo.png)

-A mobile-first sales acceleration platform built with React Native, Expo, PostgreSQL, and AI-powered lead generation.
+A mobile-first sales acceleration platform built with a unified architecture, single source of truth pattern, and AI-powered lead generation.

 ## Project Overview

-FlutterBye CRM is a comprehensive mobile customer relationship management system designed for sales professionals on the go.
-The application features intelligent lead management, call tracking, AI-powered lead generation, and a streamlined sales process optimized for mobile use.
+FlutterBye CRM is a comprehensive customer relationship management system designed for sales professionals on the go.
+The application features intelligent lead management, call tracking, AI-powered lead generation, and a streamlined sales process optimized for both web and mobile use.

 ## Key Features

 - **Intelligent Lead Management**: Organize, track, and manage leads with customizable statuses and priority levels
 - **Call Tracking & Documentation**: Record calls, outcomes, and follow-up actions with automatic reminders
 - **AI-Powered Lead Generation**: Generate new leads using natural language prompts and web search capabilities
-- **Mobile-First Design**: Optimized for sales professionals who need CRM access while away from their desk
+- **Unified Architecture**: Single source of truth across all interfaces
 - **Offline Capability**: Continue working without an internet connection using local data storage
-- **User Setup Wizard**: Guided onboarding process for new users
 - **Analytics Dashboard**: Track performance metrics and call outcomes
-- **Team Lead Sharing**: Share leads with team members (planned feature)
+- **Team Lead Sharing**: Share leads with team members

 ## Technical Stack